xinhaoyuan/morpheus/README.md

 The integration with Firedrill allows reliable and scalable randomized concurrency testing.
 To do this, one needs to specify Firedrill options as `{fd_opts, ...}` in the option lists.

-Due to lack of documentation, we list the most important options here:
+Due to the lack of documentation, we list the most important options here:

  - `{scheduler, {SchedName, SchedOpts}}`